LA Artist Brayden Bugazzi uses his trademark collage style to capture the enigmatic and incomparable rebellious spirit of David Bowie.

 Artist Shannon Carleen Knight's unique layering of color, words, and imagery creates a rich and complex composition to express the spirit of a "Rebel Yell" as it explodes from Billy Idol's trademark growl-howl in his massive 1983 hit.

 Rage Against The Machine embodies the spirt of defiance and disruption with their hard-driving take-no-prisoners rhythms and melodies.
-Add the powerful lyrics to the mix and now it feels like a jackhammer hammering a Bowie knife into your brain.
+Add the powerful lyrics from the song "Killing In The Name Of" to the mix and now it feels like a jackhammer hammering a Bowie knife into your brain.
 In a good way of course.
 UK artist Niki Hare just nails it with her black and white large format mixed media canvas.
 No pulled punches here.

 Artist Peter Horvath pays tribute to The Clash frontman and chief lyricist Joe Strummer in this large format collage and mixed media artwork.
 Hidden treasures lie buried in the street art collage featuring iconic imagery from the groundbreaking punk rock era of London in the late 70's and early 80's.